 However, like ants owners do everything they can to keep the beasts out of homes, condos, hotels, and restaurants as they are pretty unsettling.
 So if you get one in your accommodation the advice is normally to kill it. if you get several then the pest control measures are not effective and you need to talk to the property owner or reception.
 Again it is not uncommon and not a sign of dirtiness just part of the ecosystem.

 On the whole, however, they are not a big problem.
 We have seen Cockroaches on the Islands but normally just on pavements at night.
-While they may find their way into your accommodation at night it is pretty rare and far less frequent than other popular tropical destinations.
+While they may find their way into your accommodation at night it is pretty rare and far less frequent than in other popular tropical destinations.

 The Good news is, as I am so tasty and so prone to being Mossie food, I am a very good gauge of the prevalence of the insects.
 And Maui is pretty low on numbers.
 The constant Pacific breezes keep the numbers down and most evenings I can happily sit on the lanai or in a bar or restaurant with no repellent on and remain bite-free.

-The only time they become a problem is walking in the jungle, such as the Pipiwai Trail.
+The only time they become a problem is walking in the jungle, such as on the Pipiwai Trail.
 Then they get the scent and hone in on the tastiest tourist treat on the island, me.
 But on the whole, we find the wind keeps them at bay and rarely resort to any kind of bug spray despite spending the majority of our time outside.